 Our Governing Body is responsible for monitoring the way in which the school curriculum is implemented.

 Subject Leaders meet with governors as a part of Governor Days to monitor closely the way in which these subjects are taught.
-There are named governors assigned to EYFS, Special Educational Needs and Pupil premium, who liaise with leaders to monitor impact in these areas.
+There are named governors assigned to EYFS, Special Educational Needs, Safeguarding and Pupil premium, who liaise with leaders to monitor impact in these areas.

 The headteacher is responsible for the day-to-day organisation of the curriculum.
 The subject leaders monitor curriculum planning for their subject, ensuring that all classes are taught the full requirements of the National Curriculum, and that all lessons have appropriate learning objectives.

 Subject leaders inspire learning in their subject and monitor the way in which their subject is taught throughout the school.
-They examine long-term and medium-term planning, and ensure that appropriate teaching strategies are used.
+They monitor long-term and medium-term planning, and ensure that appropriate teaching strategies are used.
 Subject leaders also have responsibility for monitoring the way in which resources are stored and managed.
 Curriculum monitoring is completed termly by subject leaders and forwarded to the headteacher, including strengths and further areas for development.